We absolutely can’t thank you enough.

 The time limits are different for different types of claims.
 They also differ from state to state.
-If you are considering a medical malpractice lawsuit and the medical negligence occurred in New York, even if you no longer live in New York, you should contact a New York medical malpractice attorney who knows the law of this state.
+If you are considering a medical malpractice lawsuit and the medical negligence occurred in New York, even if you no longer live in New York, you should contact a New York medical malpractice attorney who knows medical malpractice statute of limitations in New York.

 The medical malpractice attorneys at Powers & Santola, LLP., handle medical negligence cases against individual health care providers, as well as hospitals, clinics, and nursing homes in New York State.
 Our results speak for themselves: we have achieved millions of dollars in verdicts and settlements for people who suffered serious injury and families who lost a loved one.